 8 DevOps Trends To Be Aware Of In 2019 (Part 1)

 DevOps has evolved big time since many of us thought it was just a buzzword.
 Now we know that is a myth.
-DevOps has become a main focus and has been shaping the world of software for the last few years.
+DevOps has become the main focus and has been shaping the world of software for the last few years.
 Experts say that DevOps is going to be the mainstream and its popularity is going to reach its peak in 2019.

 Below is the Google trend is shown for the term “DevOps” and a hypothesis of its projected growth in 2019.

 Google Trends Showing the ‘DevOps’ Term Growth